CUL-DigitalServices/3akai-ux/README.md

 ### Install NPM dependencies

-NPM is the package manager that downloads all the Node.js dependencies on which the 3akai-ux test suite relies.
+NPM is the package manager that downloads all the Node.js dependencies on which the avocet-ui test suite relies.
 To tell NPM to download all the dependencies, run this command in your 3akai-ux directory:

 ```
 npm install -d